Marburg (Lahn) station: Infrastructure

 Marburg station is managed by DB Station&Service and classified as a category 3 station.
 The station is served by many regional and city bus routes.

 East of the passenger station is the disused freight yard, which consisted of a small marshalling yard (with a hump and four short sidings), and north of it are disused loading tracks.

 The station has six platform tracks.
 The continuing services on the Main-Weser Railways stop at platforms 4 and 5 and the terminating traffic on the Burgwald Railway from Marburg to Frankenberg (Eder) and the Upper Lahn Valley Railway from Erndtebrück stop on tracks 1, 2 and 8.
 Track 1a is used exclusively by trains to and from Gießen that start or end at Marburg.

 Operations

 Long-distance services

 Already in the 1980s and 1990s were Intercity services that stopped once a day in Marburg.
 In 2002, InterRegio services on the Main-Weser Railway were reclassified as intercity services.
-Since then, Marburg has been on the Intercity network on the route between Karlsruhe and Hamburg, some extended to Stralsund.
+Marburg is now on the Intercity network on the route between Karlsruhe and Bremen (before 2026 it ran to/from Hamburg).
 These services have been operated as Intercity-Express services since 2018.
-The station is served at 2-hour intervals.
-On Sundays there is also one Intercity train pair between Berlin Südkreuz and Westerland.
+The station is served at 4-hour intervals.